 When Laurie saw the movie The Way she decided that’s how she wanted to mark the transition between life in the corporate world and our new life.
 That movie is a fictionalized account of a California optometrist who hikes the Camino de Santiago–a pilgrimage to the supposed tomb of Saint James that dates back over 1200 years.

 We hiked the traditional Camino Frances route from the French side of the Pyrenees to Santiago de Compostela starting in April of 2016.
 It’s a 500+ mile route that took us 40 days.
 We then spent three days hiking to Finisterre–“the end of the earth” on the Atlantic coast in Spain.
-See our blog or Dennis’ Facebook page for stories about our experience.
+Since then we’ve hiked the Way of Saint Francis in Italy, the Le Puy route across France to the border with Spain, and then the Camino del Norte along the northern coast of Spain and then down to Santiago de Compostela.
+See our blog for stories about our experience.

 The Last Apostle